Iedi08/tr3czz-bot/README.md

 # tr3czz-bot
-tr3czz bot leaked by asurawhite_1
+tr3czz bot was made by asurawhite_1 and was used without his perms